srisi/Simple-Twitter-Scraper/readme.md

 ## Usage
 The easiest way to use simple_scraper.py is to modify the `if __name__ == '__main__':` section at the end of the file and then run the scraper from a terminal using `python simple_scraper.py`.
-For example, to scrape 100 tweets mentioning @realdonaldtrump for the last 10 days and storing them to trump.csv, your main function would look like this:
+<br>For example, to scrape 100 tweets mentioning @realdonaldtrump for the last 10 days and storing them to trump.csv, your main function would look like this:

 ```
 if __name__=='__main__':